databricks/spark-sklearn/docs/README.md

     $ pip install -r requirements-docs.txt

 Execute `jekyll build` from the `docs/` directory to compile the site.
 Compiling the site with Jekyll will create a directory called `_site` containing index.html as well as the rest of the compiled files.

-You can modify the default Jekyll build as follows:

-    # Skip generating API docs (which takes a while)
-    $ SKIP_API=1 jekyll build
+To serve the docs locally, run:

     # Serve content locally on port 4000
     $ jekyll serve --watch
-    # Build the site with extra features used on the live page
-    $ PRODUCTION=1 jekyll build

 Note that `SPARK_HOME` must be set to your local Spark installation in order to generate the docs.
 To manually point to a specific `Spark` installation,